hapax/hapax.github.io/assets/simple-physics.md

 Let's do some very simple examples of cross-sections.
-If you are colliding with objects much smaller than you, then the cross-section is just your surface area $A$ viewed head-on.
+If you are colliding with objects much smaller than you, then the cross-section is just your surface area viewed head-on, $A_\text{head-on}$.
 Similarly, if you are colliding with objects much larger than you, then $\sigma$ is related to their cross-section only.
-(If they are randomly oriented with respect to you, this will be a sort of averaged surface area $A_\text{avg}$.)
+If they are randomly oriented with respect to you, this will be the average surface area they present, $A_\text{avg}$.
-Clearly, this can get complicated; life is simpler if we Keep It Spherical, so that objects look at the same from any angle.
+If you and the objects are comparable sizes, things can get even more complicated, so we will just Keep It Spherical.
+If the colliding objects are spheres, they look the same from any angle, and no averaging is required.

 So, picture yourself as a sphere of radius $R$, worried about colliding with spheres of radius $r$.
 You can show in Exercise 13 that the scattering cross-section is